Vbitz/Engine2D/TaskList.md

 	- Add WindowOSX
 	- Add WindowLinux
 	- Add WindowWin
+	- I'm not really sure this is needed anymore with the ease of using GLFW
+		- I'd only really consider changing it if GLFw holds the project back
 - Autoset configDir based on filename
 	- You should be able to override this in the configs
 - Change logging to a rotating buffer